 For example, a lot of governments have had governors orders allowing for PRAs to be delayed.
 What happens when those are lifted?
 Why not spend time solving how to process PRAs remotely instead of procrastinating.

 Tip 4: Build Accountability and Reward Progress - If you can, investing in an accountability partner other than just yourself can motivate many to not put work off for later.
-Try scheduling check-ins with your accountability-buddy throughout the week to stay on track.
+Try scheduling check-ins with an accountability-buddy throughout the week to stay on track.
 Then at the end of the week you can celebrate with a virtual team game night or happy hour!
 A reward system is a strategy as old as time that can effectively push you into the thick of things (just be sure not to reward yourself before you’re supposed to if you lack the outside accountability partner!)

 Tip 5: Practice Self-Forgiveness and Self-Compassion - A study composed in 2010 found that participants that forgave themselves for procrastinating after the deed had already been done were more successful in future attempts to complete the same task.